cgrates/cgrates/docs/api_tprates.rst

 	Rate           float64 // Rate applied
-	RatedUnits     int     //  Number of billing units this rate applies to RateIncrements int     // This rate will apply in increments of duration Weight         float64 // Rate's priority when dealing with grouped rates }
+	RatedUnits     int     //  Number of billing units this rate applies to RateIncrements int     // This rate will apply in increments of duration RoundingMethod string     // Use this method to round the cost RoundingDecimals int	// Round the cost number of decimals Weight         float64 // Rate's priority when dealing with grouped rates }